PIRLS Data Services

 The Progress in International Reading Literacy Study (PIRLS) is an educational research study on children's reading literacy achievement conducted in countries and jurisdictions around the world.
 The first study was conducted in 35 countries during 2001.
 Administered every five years, the study is designed to measure trends in the achievement of middle primary school students as well as providing countries and jurisdictions with a snapshot of achievement at each cycle.
 The study involves New Zealand's Year 5 students.

 As well as assessing students, PIRLS also collects background information, using questionnaires, from the students, their parents/caregivers, their reading teachers, and from the principals of the schools at which they attend.

 PIRLS is conducted under the auspices of the International Association for the Evaluation of Educational Achievement (IEA), which is an independent international co-operative of national research institutions and government agencies.
-The Ministry of Education's Education Measurement and Assessment Unit manages the implementation of international studies, including PIRLS, in New Zealand.
+In New Zealand, the Ministry of Education’s Educational Measurement and Assessment Team manages the implementation of the school-based international studies, including PIRLS.